Sh3b0/pft/README.md

 Feel free to check stalk them :)

 ## Frameworks and technology used
+- Python flask for backend, REST API.
-- Flask for backend
+- Heroku for hosting.
+- Gunicorn WSGI server.
-- HTML, CSS, Vanilla JS for front-end and client-side
+- HTML, CSS, Vanilla JS for front-end and client-side code.
-- [WebRTC](https://webrtc.org/) has to be supported by the user browser
+- [WebRTC](https://webrtc.org/) has to be supported by the use browser

 ## Local testing